holmes1412/workflow-major/docs/en/about-upstream-1.md

 2. The framework will use std::hash to calculate the address + virtual index of all nodes as the node value of the consistent hash
 3. The framework will use std::hash to calculate path+query+fragment as a consistent hash data value
 4. Choose the value nearest to the surviving node as the target each time
-5. For each master, as long as there is a master in surviving group/a slave in surviving group/a surviving no group slave, it is regarded as surviving
+5. For each main, as long as there is a main in surviving group/a backup in surviving group/a surviving no group backup, it is regarded as surviving

 ### Example 4 User-defined consistent hash function